kdawoud91/DT_Project/readme.md

-# Learn how to integrate zoom api with household devices to controll them automatically.
+# Learn how to integrate zoom api with household devices to controll AC/DC devices automatically.

 I didn't find much example code to get started with zoom api in python, so now i'm sharing my code so you guys can learn easily